Last Updated: July 28, 2020

 We may also retain any messages you send through the Service, customer service correspondence (via telephone, chat, text (SMS or MMS), email or otherwise), and may collect information you provide in User Content you post to the Service.
 Communications to Possible or to third-parties through Possible by you or to you may be recorded or monitored for quality assurance, customer service, training and/or risk management purposes.

 In addition to the information you provide to us directly, we may automatically collect information about your use of the Service, as described below.

 Log file information.
 Log file information is automatically reported by your browser each time you access the Service.
 When you use our Service, our servers may automatically record certain log file information.
-These server logs may include information such as your web request, Internet Protocol (“IP”) address, browser type, browser language, operating system, platform type, the state or country from which you accessed the Service, software and hardware attributes (including Device ID), referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed and the order of those pages, the data and time you used the Service and uploaded or posted content, error logs, files you download, and other such information.
+These server logs may include information such as your web request, Internet Protocol (“IP”) address, browser type, browser language, operating system, platform type, the state or country from which you accessed the Service, software and hardware attributes (including Device ID), referring / exit pages and URLs, number of clicks and how you interact with links on the Service, domain names, landing pages, pages viewed and the order of those pages, the date and time you used the Service and uploaded or posted content, error logs, files you download, and other such information.

 Location information.
 When you use the Service, we may automatically collect general location information (e.g., IP address, city/state and or zip code associated with an IP address) from your computer or mobile device.
 Please note that if you disable such features, you may not be able to access or receive some or all of the services, content, features and/or products made available via the Service.